 The Hub is another popular development close by.
 A JLL property, it’s got a striking, futuristic-looking façade and comprises of contemporary studios and apartments.

 “In terms of décor, expect spacious and understated, with whitewashed walls, wood-look floors and lots of natural light – ideal for those who want to inject their own personal style into the space.
 Living and kitchen areas are open-plan, and the latter comes with fully fitted appliances.
 Each home comes with a private balcony or garden depending on which floorplan you go for.
-The flats and houses give way to a communal courtyard in the centre of the development, which makes for an inviting, neighbourhood feel.
+The flats and houses give way to a communal courtyard in the centre of the development; which makes for an inviting, neighbourhood feel.
 It’s a real suntrap in the summer months and a good place to mingle with other residents, as there’s nothing in the way of organised activities here.” – HomeViews Property Pro on Artisan Place

 Living in Harrow

 Harrow is a busy, culturally diverse place, with two shopping malls – St George’s and St Anne’s – at its core, packed with well-known brands.
-The high streets in areas like Harrow Weald and Wealdstone offer more in the way of independent stores and restaurants, a beguiling mix of Asian supermarkets, Indian tandooris and Middle Eastern shisha cafés designed to appeal to Harrow’s many different occupants.
-To watch local life play out in HD, head for the town centre’s technicolour fruit and veg market, which runs Monday through Saturday.
+The high streets in areas like Harrow Weald and Wealdstone offer more in the way of independent stores and restaurants, a beguiling mix of Asian supermarkets, Indian tandooris and Middle Eastern shisha cafés designed to appeal to the area’s many different occupants.
+To watch local life play out in HD, head for the town centre’s technicolour fruit and veg market; which runs Monday through Saturday.

 Lots of families choose to settle down in Harrow, such is the appeal of its many parks, reputable schools (including a couple of private options) and peaceful residential pockets of semi-detached 1930s architecture.
 It’s also a fantastic choice for commuting London professionals.
-Harrow-on-the-Hill, North Harrow and West Harrow stations are all on the Metropolitan line, with direct tubes to Baker Street, King’s Cross and Farringdon.
+Harrow-on-the-Hill, North Harrow and also West Harrow stations are all on the Metropolitan line; with direct tubes to Baker Street, King’s Cross and Farringdon.
 Harrow & Wealdstone is on the Bakerloo line, for fast, frequent connections to Paddington, Oxford Circus and Waterloo.
 This one’s also serviced by the London Overground.